aquariumbio/pfish/README.md

 pfish configure add -l <user-login> -p <user-password>
 ```

 with the new login name and password.
+The name of this configuration will be automatically set to "local".

 To add another login configuration, use the command